 Can we really be this brave?

 Five years ago this month, I had head surgery.
-My husband, Gary—dealing with the side effects of wretched chemo—whisked me away to SunRiver with a tiny tree and a few lights and a couple of gifts.
-It was an unforgettable, blissful, healing time.
+My husband—dealing with cancer and the side effects of wretched chemo—whisked me away to a resort village in the mountains with a tiny tree, a few lights, and a couple of gifts.
+It was a blissful, healing time.

 We didn’t know it would be our last Christmas together.

-Ever since stumbling into widowhood, I’ve wanted to return to this resort village on this holy day.
-Because when I do things alone that I’ve only ever done with Gary, I come away a little braver, a little more resilient.
+Ever since stumbling into widowhood, I’ve wanted to return to SunRiver on Christmas Day.
+Because when I do things alone that I’ve only ever done with my husband, then I come away a little braver, a little more resilient.

 This was the year it happened.

-I watched a video early this morning before heading outdoors.
-It beautifully depicted the nativity story from the viewpoint of a partially-lame shepherd.
+Before heading out into the swirling snow to walk the river trail this morning, I watched a short video recommended by a friend.
+It depicted the nativity story from the vantage point of a partially-lame shepherd.

-The shepherd had presented one of his lambs to the religious leader in the small village of Bethlehem.
-Loudly berated by the Pharisee for not bringing a spotless lamb, his fellow shepherds distanced themselves from him, and the lame one was turned away.
+The young man had presented one of his lambs to the religious leader in the village of Bethlehem.
+Loudly berated for bringing a less-than-perfect animal, the lad was turned away.
+His fellow shepherds distanced themselves from their disgraced comrade.

-On his own in a crowded marketplace, he bumped into a weary, dusty traveler with a very pregnant wife on a donkey.
+On his own in the crowded marketplace, the shepherd bumped into a dusty traveler with a very pregnant wife on a donkey.
 They asked where they could find water.
 The lame shepherd, having recently filled his water pouch, offered a drink to the thirsty young woman.

-Without knowing it, this humiliated, left-behind man had just offered water to the girl who was chosen to bear the Christ Child.
+This humiliated, left-behind herder-of-sheep had no way of knowing he had just provided refreshment to the girl who was chosen to bear the Christ Child.

-They found the stable where the child lay in a feeding trough.
-And the once-crippled man held the baby Jesus, wonder radiating from his face, knowing—because of the angels’ message—this was the long-awaited Messiah who would be the perfect Lamb as the ultimate atonement for all mankind’s imperfections and sins.
+The shepherds found the stable where the baby lay in a feeding trough.
+And the once-crippled lad held the newborn, wonder radiating from his face.
+Because of the angels’ astonishing announcement, he knew this was the long-awaited Messiah who would be the perfect Lamb as the ultimate atonement for all mankind’s sins.